amplience/dc-integration-stylitics/README.md

 The easiest way to import these is through a script included with the project.
 Use `npm run import` to obtain a list of arguments, and provide them like `npm run import -- --clientId a --clientSecret b --hubId c` to import to a specific hub.
 One of the options you can provide, `schemaBaseUri`, determines what base URI is used for the schema IDs being imported.
 If not provided, this will default to `https://demostore.amplience.com/`.

-The content types created in this step will rely on assets imported in the next for the cards and visualization to work, though this step should still be performed first.
+The content types created in this step will rely on assets imported in the next for the cards and visualisation to work, though this step should still be performed first.

 ### Import media and templates into Content Hub